tc-mccarthy/ffmpeg-recipes/README.md

 # ffmpeg-recipes

-Scripts for different video transcode scenarios
+Scripts for different video transcode scenarios.
+These scripts are written for ZSH on OSX but should work/can be adapted for any OS and shell.

 ## Getting started